RudigerBrecht/Improving-trajectory-calculations-using-SISR/README.md

 ble computational inference costs.
-In a test set-up using the Lagrangian particle dispersion model FLEXPART and reduced-resolution wind fields, we demonstrate that absolute horizontal transport deviations of calculated trajectories from "ground-truth" trajectories calculated with undegraded high-resolution winds are reduced by XXX% relative to trajectories using linear interpolation of the wind data.
+In a test set-up using the Lagrangian particle dispersion model FLEXPART and reduced-resolution wind fields, we demonstrate that absolute horizontal transport deviations of calculated trajectories from "ground-truth" trajectories calculated with undegraded high-resolution winds are reduced by 49.5% relative to trajectories using linear interpolation of the wind data.